vanHeemstraSystems/home-assistant-with-telegram/300/README.md

 Now let's start up our bot in Telegram.
 Search for it (here: ```HomeAssistantX_bot```).
 In the search bar select it and press **start**.

-At the time of recording I'm running on home assistant core version 2023.11.1.
+At the time of recording I'm running on Home Assistant Core version 2023.11.1.
 We'll need to make a change to our ```configuration.yaml``` file.

 To do this we'll need a file editor.
 I'd recommend using ```Studio Code Server```.
 You can follow along with my installation and configuration video in the link above or in the descriptions below.